Australia to ban recreational vaping in e-cigarette crackdown

 By Renju Jose

-SYDNEY, May 2 (Reuters) - Australia banned recreational vaping and tightened other aspects of e-cigarette laws on Tuesday in the biggest crackdown on the tobacco industry in more than a decade to try to stop an alarming rise in teenage vaping.
+SYDNEY, May 2 (Reuters) - Australia on Tuesday proposed to tighten e-cigarette laws, including introducing new controls on import and packaging to stamp out vaping especially among kids, in the biggest crackdown on the tobacco industry in more than a decade.

-The government aims to ban all disposable vapes, which often comes in fruity flavours, ban the import of non-prescription vapes and limit nicotine levels, aiming for the sale of vapes to be confined to helping smokers quit.
+The federal government will take steps to ban all disposable vapes and the import of non-prescription vapes, restrict flavours and colours, and reduce allowed nicotine levels, aiming for vapes only to be sold as products to help smokers quit.

-"Just like they did with smoking, Big Tobacco has taken another addictive product, wrapped it in shiny packaging and added flavours to create a new generation of nicotine addicts," Health Minister Mark Butler said in a speech at the National Press Club.
+"Just like they did with smoking, Big Tobacco has taken another addictive product, wrapped it in shiny packaging and added flavours to create a new generation of nicotine addicts," Health Minister Mark Butler will say in a speech at the National Press Club, excerpts of which was seen by Reuters.

-Under the new rules, vapes will be sold only in pharmacies and require "pharmaceutical-type" packaging.
+Under the new rules, vapes will be required to have pharmaceutical-type packaging.

-Vaping, widely seen as a safer alternative to smoking cigarettes and useful for helping smokers quit, involves heating a liquid that contains nicotine in what is called an e-cigarette and turning it into a vapour that users inhale.
+Vaping, widely seen as a safer alternative to smoking cigarettes and a product to help smokers quit, involves heating a liquid that contains nicotine in what is called an e-cigarette and turning it into a vapour that users inhale.

-But studies have shown the potential of long-term harm from the addictive e-cigarettes.

-Butler said vaping had become a recreational product in Australia, mostly sold to teenagers and young people, who are three times as likely to take up smoking.
+But Butler will say that vaping has become a recreational product now, mostly sold to teenagers and young people.

-"This is a product targeted at our kids, sold alongside lollies and chocolate bars," Butler said.
-"Vaping has now become the number one behavioural issue in high schools.
-And it's becoming widespread in primary schools as well."
+"This is a product targeted at our kids, sold alongside lollies and chocolate bars," Butler will say.
+"Vaping has become the number one behavioural issue in high schools.
+And it's becoming widespread in primary schools."

-Doctors backed the vaping crackdown but urged the government to do more to limit the number of young people taking it up.

-"Nicotine vaping products are being sold featuring colourful flavours and we have even seen products featuring the same type of imagery as children's breakfast cereal including cartoon characters," said Nicole Higgins, president of the Royal Australian College of General Practitioners.

-About 22% of Australians aged 18-24 have used an e-cigarette or vaping device at least once, data last year showed.

-Though a prescription is needed to buy nicotine vapes in Australia, a thriving illegal market means they are readily available.

-The federal budget, due out next week, will include A$234 million ($155 million) for measures to protect against the harm caused by tobacco and vaping.
+The federal budget, due to be out next week, will include A$234 million ($155 million) to fund the new measures to protect against the harm caused by tobacco and vaping products, according to the excerpts of the speech.

 Tobacco firms were quick to switch to e-cigarettes that offer different flavours and created designs targeting a new generation of users.